CyberCat-Institute/open-game-engine/README.md

 If you have questions, drop me (Philipp) a [mail](mailto:philipp.zahn@unisg.ch)!

+This repo is work in progress.
+Expect changes at any time!

 # Installation

 You can use `stack build` to compile the project, `stack test` will run the tests